Sepsis and Group A Streptococcus (GAS).

 Treatment is provided through the use of effective common antibiotics and iv fluids.
 Penicillin is the drug of choice for both mild and severe diseases.
 Early treatment for Group A strep infections is critical to preventing serious illness and even death.
-People who have necrotizing fasciitis, may need surgery to remove the affected tissue..
+People with necrotizing fasciitis, may need surgery to remove the affected tissue..

-The spread of Group A streptococcal infections may be reduced by good hand washing, especially after coughing and sneezing, and before eating, Keeping all wounds clean is very important.
+The spread of Group A streptococcal infections may be reduced by good hand washing, especially after coughing and sneezing and before eating; keeping all wounds clean is very important.
 Persons with sore throats should be seen by a physician